DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 ### Workspace

 In order to easily share code between those two projects, we are going to create an XCode workspace.

-Simply create a workspace and reference your Unity project as well as your example app.
+Create a workspace and reference your Unity project as well as your example.

+For more information about how to create a workspace and add the `UnityFramework` as a dependendcy, please have a look at the [example](https://github.com/Unity-Technologies/uaal-example/blob/master/docs/ios.md) from Unity Technologies.

+{{< hint info >}}

+You don't **have** to create a workspace.
+You can just add the the Unity framework as a dependency to your native application.

+{{< /hint >}}

 ## Integrate Unity